mbridak/wfd_py_logger/README.md

 ###### Autofill
 If you have worked this person before on another band/mode the program will load the class and section used previously for this call so you will not have to enter this info again.

+## TODO
+Edit an existing contact.
+Enter a contact at a specific time.

+Let me know if you think of something else.